Hải Triều: Biography

 He is the father of poet Nguyen Khoa Diem.
 The name Hai Trieu is given to some streets in Ho Chi Minh City, Thanh Hoa, and Hai Phong.

 Career

 Hải Triều authored several books, which were published before his death: Idealism or Materialism (1936), Writers and Society (1937), Popular Marxism (1938).
 These were among the first works in the history of Vietnamese publishing that directly and indirectly propagated Marxism to the public.
 After his death, his articles were collected, compiled, and published in the books On Literature and Art (1965 - compiled by Hong Chuong), Hai Trieu - Works (1987), and Hai Trieu full volume (2 volumes) (1996).

-Hai Trieu has a rather rich knowledge by studying and reading many books, newspapers, novels, theories of Marx, Engels, Bukharin, Henri Barbusse, Maxim Gorki, André Gide, Tolstoy, Quach Mat Nhuoc...
-In his writings, he often included Marx's concepts and cited great writers and philosophers.
-His articles are often presented simply, easy to understand, not fussy, flowery, sometimes humorous, sarcastic.
+Hai Trieu studied and read many books, newspapers and novels by scholars such as Marx, Engels, Bukharin, Henri Barbusse, Maxim Gorki, André Gide, Tolstoy, and Quach Mat Nhuoc.
+In his writings, he often included Marx's concepts.